rafm1101/phoibe/phoibe/geography/README.md

    1. The assessment permits computing RIX in GCS coordinates.
 However, expect serious distortions in the computations. _Avoid unless you have a specific reason._
    1. Coarse level-crossing grids + nearest-neighbor: Extreme loss of slope detail.
 Use linear interpolation and finer grids instead.
    1. Mismatched ray resolution: Very short `dr_km` with coarse elevation data means you're interpolating between widely-spaced source points.
 Choose consistent scales.
+1. Objects separate concerns:
+   - `RayGeometry` represents a ray only.
+It may change its representation to another CRS.
+   - `RayProfile` represents the elevation profile along its ray.
+For its instantiation, a `FieldSampler` is required.
+   - `FieldSampler` samples coordinates from a 2D field.
+In case of a CRS mismatch, it requests a matching representation of the coordinates in its own CRS.
+   - `RayResult` evaluates a single `RayProfile` instance.
+   - `RadialRixResult` collects multiples `RayResult`s.
+   - `RIXAnalyzer` manages the RIX assessment, and if also reference locations are provided, also the full TRIX assessment of representativity.
+   - `RIXWriter` serializes the results.